2fast2fourier/cheesefist/README.md

 var server = ...;//configure a Hapi server and routes (or build via glue)

+/*
-//This test suite will hit a browse endpoint,
+*  This test suite will hit a browse endpoint,
-//then send a request to the individual read for each result from the first request.
+*  then send a request to the individual read for each result from the first request.
+*
-//See Syntax and Examples for more info. var testSuite = [
+*  See Syntax and Examples for more info.
+*/
+var testSuite = [
   {
     url: '/users'